 What is a Promotion Engine?

+But, let's start from the beginning.
 In theory, you only need a piece of paper and a pen to create coupons.
-You can think of a code pattern, write it down, share it with customers and ask your IT team to accept it as a, let's say, -15% discount.
+You can think of a code pattern, write it down, share it with customers and ask your IT team to accept it as a, let’s say, -15% discount.
 In practice, however, you need to operate on the data sets of hundreds of customers, control multiple dependencies and stay within the budget at the same time.

-In other words, the rapid digitization has made it impossible to survive and thrive in the commerce space without a reliable system for dynamic and personalized offers.
+In other words, the rapid digitization has made it impossible to survive and thrive in the commerce space without a reliable system for dynamic and personalized promotions.
 With an advanced Promotion Engine, you no longer need to distribute different promotions across single-issue software.
-Instead, you get all promotion types and tools to manage them within a single platform.
+Instead, you get all promotion types and tools to manage them within a single platform, absolutely suitable for large businesses.

 Your Promotion Engine should support the following scenarios:

-1. Coupon campaigns
+- Coupon codes campaigns

-2. Loyalty campaigns
+- Loyalty campaigns

-3. Referral campaigns
+- Referral campaigns

-4. Cart-level promotions
+- Cart-level promotions

-6. Gift card campaigns
+- Gift card campaigns

-7. Product bundles
+- Product bundles

-8. Digital wallets
+- Digital wallets

-9. Cashback programs
+- Cashback programs

 Should you build or buy a Promotion Engine?

-If you already know what features are needed in any flexible Promotion Engine, you may be thinking about building and maintaining a similar solution in-house.
+If you already know what features are needed in any flexible Promotion Engine, you may be thinking about building and maintaining a similar promotion solution in-house.

 Pros of building a Promotion Engine:

-• You get complete control over the promotion lifecycle.
+- You get complete control over the promotion lifecycle.

-• The system will be fully compatible with your technology stack.
+- The system will be fully compatible with your technology stack.

-• You are in charge of the software roadmap and customization options.
+- You are in charge of the software roadmap and customization options.

-• You can address very specific use cases that software providers may find impossible.
+- You can address very specific use cases that software providers may find impossible.

 Cons of building a Promotion Engine:

-• You need to distract your development team from building your core product.
+- You need to distract your development team from building your core product.

-• Your IT team may lack knowledge to know what the best way to design a Promotion Engine is and how to connect it with other business-critical systems.
+- Your IT team may lack knowledge to know what the best way to design a Promotion Engine is and how to connect it with other business-critical systems.

-• It is not enough to build it – you need to delegate resources to maintain, test, and document the platform non-stop, or risk errors.
+- It is not enough to build it – you need to delegate resources to maintain, test, and document the platform non-stop, or risk errors.

-• You will need to continuously develop the product if you want the system to be always able to cover your use cases.
+- You will need to continuously develop the product if you want the system to be always able to cover your use cases.

 On the other hand, if you buy a ready Promotion Engine, you can save time and money and accelerate time-to-market, which is essential in today's fast-paced economy.
 The dilemma here is – you can spend time and money on building an in-house solution that will cover your business-specific use cases or save money and time with a ready-to-go promotion software that may or may not cover all of your requirements.

-API-first & headless Promotion Engines
+API-first & Composable Promotion Engines

 What is API?

-API (Application Programming Interface) is a form of code that lets two software programs communicate with each other in an understandable way.
-Their conversation takes the form of requests (questions) and responses (answers).
-For developers, API-based architecture means quick and easy integration.
-Why?
-Having a single system to store all the needed data would be a technological nightmare.
 Luckily, with an API, a Promotion Engine is able to quickly reach out to other connected systems, e.g., CRM, to ask about needed data and retrieve information which can in turn be used to personalize offers.
+Additionally, APIs allow businesses to pull data into business intelligence tools to gain insights and improve decision-making related to promotions and customer behavior.
 If you build digital products, you know all too well about the necessity to integrate plenty of systems with customer touchpoints.
 And the integration of multiple systems costs.
 A lot.
 With the API-first approach, you can mitigate these risks.

 How to write a Promotion Engine RFP?

 Let's assume that you have decided that buying a ready solution is a better business decision.
 Now, the next logical step would be a thorough market research and preparing RFPs, so that you can choose the best Promotion Engine for your needs.
-The goal of an RFP (Request for Proposal) is to outline the details of the project and ask potential vendors to come back with a bid for the work.
+The goal of an RFP is to outline the details of the project and ask potential vendors to come back with a bid for the work.

 How to define requirements for a Promotion Engine?